-Among the types of on- demand broadcasting, Over- The- Top video streaming services relates to provision of content and applications including communication services over the internet by media service providers (“OTT platforms”).
-OTT platforms’ freedom to choose which film to broadcast is open to negatively affect social and cultural aspects of the film industry in three ways.
-First, OTT platforms are inclined to refuse broadcasting films which would cause political discontent in countries where they are operating.
-Second, since films are apparently popular instruments for propaganda, OTT platforms eventually contribute to certain views more than others by way of film selection.
-Third, the fact that certain content is refused to be broadcasted shows that certain contents’ creators do not have adequate access to market through the OTT platforms.
-Accordingly, OTT platforms’ freedom to form their own film catalogues needs to be reconsidered to support the development of the film industry and the culture associated with its integrity.
-In this article, it is suggested that corporate social responsibility may be used to function as a method of self- regulation and create an inherent limitation on the editorial freedom of the OTT platforms to make the process fairer.
-To show how this non- interventionist approach would work, this article analyzes the regulation of OTT platforms by Turkish law with necessary references to European Union law.
+Among the types of on- demand broadcasting, Over- The- Top video streaming services refer to the provision of content and applications, including communication services, by media service providers over the Internet (“OTT platforms”).
+The freedom of OTT platforms to choose which films to broadcast can have negative implications on the social and cultural aspects of the film industry: Firstly, OTT platforms often refuse to broadcast films that may cause political discontent in the countries where they operate.
+Secondly, as films can be popular tools of propaganda, OTT platforms ultimately contribute to certain views over others through their film selection.
+Thirdly, the fact that certain content is denied broadcasting indicates that certain content creators lack sufficient access to the market through OTT platforms.
+As a result, reconsideration of OTT platforms’ freedom to curate their film catalogs is essential to support the development of the film industry and preserve the integrity of associated cultures.
+This article proposes that corporate social responsibility (CSR) can be used as a method of self- regulation to create an inherent limitation on the editorial freedom of the OTT platforms toward a fairer film selection process.
+The non-interventionist approach suggested in this article is demonstrated by analyzing the regulation of OTT platforms under Turkish law, with reference to European Union law where necessary.

 Keywords: Corporate Social Responsibility, Editorial Decision, Media Service Providers, Corporations, Fair Film Selection.